Terra Lawson-Remer

 Born in San Diego, Lawson-Remer grew up in the Mission Hills neighborhood and attended La Jolla High School.
-Lawson-Remer graduated from Yale University with a bachelor's degree in ethics, politics, and economics in 2000, later attending New York University, where she received a Juris Doctor and Doctor of Philosophy.
-After her education, Lawson-Remer worked for the World Bank and the U.S. Treasury Department during the Barack Obama administration.
-She then became a professor at The New School and the University of California, San Diego, teaching public policy.
+She graduated from Yale University with a bachelor's degree in ethics, politics, and economics in 2000, later attending New York University, where she received a Juris Doctor and Doctor of Philosophy.
+After graduation, Lawson-Remer worked for the World Bank and the United States Treasury Department during the Barack Obama administration.
+She then served as a professor at the New School and the University of California, San Diego, teaching public policy.

-In 2020, Lawson-Remer campaigned to become a supervisor in the San Diego County Board of Supervisors, successfully defeating the Republican incumbent Kristin Gaspar.
-By winning the supervisory seat, Lawson-Remer shifted control of the Board of Supervisors toward the Democrats for the first time in a generation.
+In 2020, Lawson-Remer ran for the San Diego County Board of Supervisors, defeating Republican incumbent Kristin Gaspar.
+Her victory shifted control of the Board of Supervisors from Republican to Democratic for the first time in decades.

 Early life

 Terra Eve Lawson-Remer was born in July 1978 in San Diego, California.
 Her father, Larry Remer, was born in Montclair, New Jersey, to a Jewish family and worked as an investigative journalist who would become a political consultant later in his career.
 Lawson-Remer's mother, Shari Lawson, worked as a lawyer.
 Her parents met each other while organizing protests in opposition to the Vietnam War and eventually married in July 1977 with Earl Ben Gilliam, a San Diego County Superior Court judge, officiating their marriage.

 Lawson-Remer's paternal grandparents were Herbert and Beverly Remer.
 Herbert owned a company that imported goods mostly from Switzerland and Scandinavia and served in the Pacific Ocean theater of World War II as part of the United States Navy.
 Meanwhile, Beverly was a schoolteacher in the Bronx who worked toward desegregating the city's schools.
 Lawson-Remer's maternal grandfather, Frank Lawson, served in the United States Marine Corps and was stationed at Camp Pendleton and killed in action during the Korean War in 1950.
 Lawson-Remer has a sister named Alexa.

 Lawson-Remer grew up in Mission Hills and graduated from La Jolla High School in 1996.
 In 2000, Lawson-Remer graduated from Yale University with a bachelor's degree in ethics, politics, and economics.
 She later attended New York University, where she received a Juris Doctor in 2006 and a Doctor of Philosophy in political economy in 2010.